 A key question, however, is whether commercialization is a constraint in itself, or simply a symptom of other problems.
 The desire to hoard livestock rather than destock—seemingly in the face of very high and well-known mortality risks—is superficially puzzling but is further explained by the complex dynamics of herd sizes.
 Droughts are a cyclical occurrence in ASAL regions, meaning that pastoralists know full well that the next drought will kill at least some of their herd.
 Hence, in the absence of commercial opportunities it makes sense to maximize predrought herd size, because that in turn tends to maximize postdrought herd size (Lybbert et al. 2004).
 But this explanation holds only if commercial destocking and restocking is not an option.
-Why might this not be an attractive option.
+Why might this not be an attractive option?
 First, physical access to markets is poor.
-Moreover, in times of drought, long-distance treks to markets may be risky, especially if there is a further risk that sales are not forthcoming (Davies and Bennett 2007).
-Second, destocking is only an option if restocking is easy.
+Moreover, in times of drought, long-distance treks to markets may be risky, especially if there is a further risk that sales may not be forthcoming (Davies and Bennett 2007).
+Second, destocking is an option only if restocking is easy.
 However, restocking generally depends not on commercial purchases but on purchases or in-kind gifts within tribal or clan groups.
-It may be that this local market for restocking is too small to restock quickly, especially if cultural norms perceive excessive destocking as bad herd management.
-Third, the missing market may not be the one for restocking per se but a missing market for credit and finance.
+It may be that this local market for restocking is too small to facilitate quick restocking, especially if cultural norms cause excessive destocking to be perceived as bad herd management.
+Third, the missing market may not be the one for restocking per se but the one for credit and finance.